developer-ashok/laravel-gemini-search/README.md

 ### Local Testing

-For development and testing, you can use our test script:
+For development and testing, you can use our enhanced test script:

 ```bash
 # Install dependencies